Funnel cloud spotted over homes north of Sacramento

 The funnel cloud formed around the same time a tornado warning was issued for Yuba County, Wednesday evening.
 The funnel cloud did reach the ground a short time later.
 It was one of two tornadoes spawned by this storm, says Nicco.

-VIDEO: Meteorologist Mike Nicco has your AccuWeather forecast
+VIDEO: Watch latest AccuWeather forecast

-Nicco says there were only 2 tornadoes reported in the U.S., Wednesday.
+Nicco says there were only 2 tornadoes reported in the U.S. on Wednesday.

 Click here for a look at more stories about tornadoes and funnel clouds in California and across the country!